Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Results and Discussion

 \subsection{Kilonova production from a mass gap NSBH merger population}

-In this section, we show predictions for KN production of LVK O4 mgNSBH mergers and compare those to the potential KN emission from GW230529.
-We also include a comparison for simulated O4 BNS KNe at distances similar to GW230529.
-Fig. \ref{fig:post_kn_models_BBH_NSBH} and \ref{fig:post_kn_models_BNS} show the respective O4 populations with green contours and distributions.
+In this section, we predict KN production for LVK O5 mass-gap NSBH mergers and compare those results with the potential KN emission from GW230529.
+We also include O5 BNS KN predictions at distances comparable to GW230529.
+Figure ~\ref{fig:post_kn_models_BBH_NSBH} and \ref{fig:post_kn_models_BNS} show the corresponding O5 populations (yellow contours and histograms).